 Sections of the trail that can be a navigation challenge

-My first navigation challenge was within 5 minutes of crossing Goose River.
+My first navigation challenge on the Fundy Footpath was within 5 minutes of crossing Goose River.
 I saw the white blazes in the trees and started following them as I started climbing.
 At this point, I wondered what I’d got myself into as the trail was very steep and not in anywhere near the same shape as what I had enjoyed all morning in Fundy National Park.

 After about 10 minutes, while following a trail, I noticed I’d lost the white blazes.
 Oh, oh I thought.
 Is this what the rest of the hike is going to be like?
 Fortunately, it was not.